polarfire-soc/polarfire-soc-documentation/how-to/re-programming-the-fpga-from-linux.md

    design release assets can be used instead (v2023.06 reference design or higher)

-2. A bitstream with a `.spi` file extension which contains a design version higher than the design version programmed in the device
+2. A bitstream with a `.spi` file extension which contains a design version higher than the design version programmed in the device.
+For example `foo.spi`.

 The bitstream to be programmed must be placed in `/lib/firmware`, named `mpfs_bitstream.spi`.
+Several methods can be used to place the `foo.spi` image into the Linux file system such as USB OTG in host mode (J19 on video kit with J57 and J18 closed) or Ethernet (RJ45 connector J7)

 ```sh
 root@mpfs-video-kit:~# mkdir -p /lib/firmware